Skip to content

 Adult websites argue that requiring government ID information deters legal users.
 PornHub argues that device-based age-verification systems (in which age is verified at the time you purchase your device or through manually submitting information to your service provider) are safer and more effective.

 First Amendment rights are at the heart of the legal challenges.
-Advocates of freedom of expression, including some prominent adult content providers, say laws like this one can (and will) be used to censor various types of content, from works of literature to information on reproductive rights.
+Advocates of freedom of expression, including some prominent adult content providers, argue that laws like this one can — and will — be used to censor various types of content, from works of literature to information on reproductive rights.

-Texas Attorney General Ken Paxton calls Pornhub’s block a “win.”
+Texas Attorney General Ken Paxton called Pornhub’s block a “win.”

 “Pornhub has now disabled its website in Texas.
 Sites like Pornhub are on the run because Texas has a law that aims to prevent them from showing harmful, obscene material to children.
 In Texas, companies cannot get away with showing porn to children.
 If they don’t want to comply, they should leave Texas.”